 On the other hand, publishers like McGraw-Hill are finding profitable sustainability for their companies through flexible content and technology models that allow them to replace the textbook with analytics-driven assessments and courseware products that are designed as much for institutions as they are for individual instructors.
 As I point out in my post on Three Priorities for Sustainable OER in Higher Education, commercial publishers survive and thrive because of continued investments in content mapping, flexible content aggregation and distribution, and content renewal.
 More important, if the open content movement is to become a major competitor in the learning content space, it must learn from both the successes and failures of its commercial counterparts.

-- Sustainability must be a core priority -- I believe that sustainability is a big priority for organizations such as OpenStax, but the general nature of open means that the broader OER catalog will always contain a majority of artifacts that are created by individuals and other organizations that are less concerned with long-term sustainability.
+I believe that sustainability is a big priority for organizations such as OpenStax, but the general nature of open means that the broader OER catalog will always contain a majority of artifacts that are created by individuals and other organizations that are less concerned with long-term sustainability.
 Somehow, the broader community must adopt/promote a broader sustainability framework and find ways to promote and support it.

-- Mapping is key to flexibility, easy reuse, and distribution -- Market sustainability for OER means widespread adoption and mainstream use.
+Market sustainability for OER means widespread adoption and mainstream use.
 In order to achieve those goals, however, open content must must become more discoverable within the granular context of courses.
 It must also be easier to combine and remix with other open content.
 This will require more than standard or shared metadata schemas -- it necessitates common tagging conventions -- shared taxonomies and vocabularies -- that can be used by librarians and other information managers.

-- Organizations must collaborate to support content renewal -- Content sustainability requires an overall community commitment to provide the necessary resources and funding to enable revisions and updating.
+Content sustainability requires an overall community commitment to provide the necessary resources and funding to enable revisions and updating.
 This can be achieved through institutional coordination and crowdsourcing, but it cannot happen without the leadership of key universities and library organizations

 I also think there are important lessons universities can learn from publishers when it comes to content.
 In particular, Higher Education institutions need to realize that their future lies in reimagining themselves as content companies rather than organizations driven by a single product.
 Just as publishers are abandoning their identities as single-product companies (as did media companies before them), universities can increase their brand value and audience reach by unbundling their content and expertise to create and distribute new products.